0x0elliot/massmailer/ReadMe.md

 <h1>Requirements:</h1><br>
 1. An email account/SMTP server and an account on it.<br>
 2. Python 3.5+ (Preferably 3.8).
-You can install that from www.python.org
+You can install that from www.python.org<br>
+3. A list of emails in a text file.
+See emails.txt in the repository to know how your text document should look like.<br>

 <h1>How to use (Instructions for Gmail):</h1><br>
 <b>Note: The only difference between the intructions of gmail and other smtp servers would just be that you won't need to turn on 2 Factor Authentication and set up an app password in others probably.</b><br>